 Figure 3.20 Configuring the websocket to send to a public echo server.
 Do the same for the websocket out node.

-Deploy.
-When you click on the inject node you will see the message printed out as shown in Fig 3.21
+Once, configured, deploy the flow and when you click on the inject node you will see the message printed out as shown in Fig 3.21

 Figure 3.21 Output from a websocket listening for incoming data